Ergotamine

-Ergotamine, sold under the brand names Cafergot (with caffeine) and Ergomar among others, is an ergopeptine and part of the ergot family of alkaloids; it is structurally and biochemically closely related to ergoline.
-It possesses structural similarity to several neurotransmitters, and has biological activity as a vasoconstrictor.
+Ergotamine, sold under the brand name Ergomar among others, is an ergopeptine and part of the ergot family of alkaloids; it is structurally and biochemically closely related to ergoline.
+It is structurally similar to several neurotransmitters, and it acts as a vasoconstrictor.
+It is used for acute migraines, sometimes with caffeine as the combination ergotamine/caffeine.

+The drug is a non-selective modulator or agonist of serotonin receptors and other receptors.
+It is peripherally selective and crosses into the brain in minimal amounts.

-It is used medicinally for treatment of acute migraine attacks (sometimes in combination with caffeine).
-Medicinal usage of ergot fungus began in the 16th century to induce childbirth, yet dosage uncertainties discouraged the use.
+Medicinal use of ergot fungus began in the 16th century, for the induction of childbirth; but dosage uncertainty discouraged its use.
 It has been used to prevent post-partum hemorrhage (bleeding after childbirth).
-It was first isolated from the ergot fungus by Arthur Stoll at Sandoz in 1918 and marketed as Gynergen in 1921.
+It was first isolated from the ergot fungus by Arthur Stoll, at Sandoz in 1918, and was marketed as Gynergen in 1921.